Timeline of the COVID-19 pandemic in January 2020: 29 January

 Tibet reported its first suspected case identified on the previous day and declared a level 1 health emergency in the evening, the last mainland provincial division to do so.
 Suspected cases have now been reported in all 31 mainland provincial divisions.

-Companies in Hubei are required not to resume services before 13 February, and schools in Hubei are to postpone the reopening of schools.
+Companies in Hubei are required not to resume services before 13 February, and schools in Hubei are to postpone reopening.

 The UAE confirms its first case.
 Shortly afterwards, an Emirates' news agency confirmed four people from a Chinese family to be infected.
 Finland reports its first case of the virus in Lapland, found in a Chinese tourist who left Wuhan before Wuhan was locked down.
 Singapore confirms three more cases of the virus, bringing the total infected to 10.
 Malaysia confirms three additional cases, bringing its total to seven.
 Japan reports four additional cases, including a tour bus guide that was on the same bus as one of the cases confirmed on 28 January and three evacuated from Wuhan.
 France confirmed a fifth case, the daughter of the patient in the fourth case.

 Two Chinese nationals were placed in isolation wards in Armenia amid the first suspected case of COVID-19 in the country.
 The Chinese nationals were tourists traveling to Armenia from neighboring Georgia.
 Liana Torosyan, the head of the Department of Infectious Diseases, advised that samples will be sent to European labs, as Armenia does not have the capacity to test for the novel coronavirus.
 Brazil reports a total of nine suspected cases in six states of the country.

 Air Canada was halting all direct flights to China following the federal government's advisory to avoid non-essential travel to the mainland due to the 2019-nCoV epidemic.
 The suspension was effective Thursday and slated to last until 29 February.

 Trump administration trade advisor Peter Navarro issued a memo warning that coronavirus could "evolv[e] into a full-blown pandemic, imperiling the lives of millions of Americans" and that the "risk of a worst-case pandemic scenario should not be overlooked".
 A critic of the Chinese government before the pandemic, Navarro argued for restrictions on travel from China.

 The Wuhan police clarified that Li Wenliang was not arrested nor fined, but was warned as he had spread that "there had been 7 confirmed cases of SARS", which was not true.

 The WHO confirmed over 6,000 confirmed cases in China to date.